Diving Laws in the Canary Islands

 Active Tourism Laws in the Canaries

 This law was introduced in November 2017 and gave three months for all companies to register if taking part in ANY active tourism activities, including cycling, buggy tours, jeep safaris, surfing and of course scuba diving.
 When approved the companies are required to show the registration number on every page of their website and all materials.
 Our registration number is NR-35-1-0002592.
+If a company does not show a number you should check that it can provide the number.

 Diving Centre Laws